TheQuib/thequib.github.io/content/post/100-days-of-homelab/index.md

  - [X] Take a dive into Jekyll and other static site generators (as I primarily use Hugo)
  - [ ] SnipeIT for inventory of all the things
  - [ ] Automate Cloudflare DNS records using host data from Traefik's API
+ - [ ] Create functions for Bash and Powershell to make command line tasks more efficient (and maybe a bit easier)